Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

 First, let’s see what majestic Imperial Britain, ruler of a third of the globe and mistress of the seas, could possibly have to be scared about.

-In Victorian times, Britain had a policy of ’splendid isolation’.
+In Victorian times, Britain had a policy of ‘splendid isolation’.
 Its goal in Europe was to avoid alliances and use ‘divide and rule’ tactics.
-Britain’s real interest was in the colonies and dominions that were the source of its power.
+Britain’s natural interests were in the colonies and dominions that made up the British Empire.
 It therefore concentrated on securing the vital sea routes using the power of the Royal Navy.

 Invasion Scare Fiction